Sampling conditioned hypoelliptic diffusions: The nonlinear case

+for sufficiently small $\varepsilon>0$.
+Thus, using the fact that $16/9 < 2$, we see that the right-hand side of (\ref{E:Gronwall}) has finite expectation for all $\tau>0$. \end{pf}

-Now the only part of theorem~\ref{T:answer} which we still need to prove is the statement about the stationary distribution of~\eqref{E:SPDE}.
-This can be done using a finite dimensional approximation argument, similar to the proofs in \cite{Zabczyk88} and~\cite[section~3]{HairerStuartVoss07}.
-Since these articles assumed that $U$ was bounded from above and also assumed different regularity properties for the drift, the proof needs to be adapted for the situation here; to allow for easier reading, we include the full argument instead of just enumerating the required changes.
+Now the only part of Theorem \ref{T:answer} which we still need to prove is the statement about the stationary distribution of (\ref{E:SPDE}).
+This can be done using a finite-dimensional approximation argument, similar to the proofs in \cite{Zabczyk88} and \cite{HairerStuartVoss07}, Section 3.
+Since these articles assumed that $U$ was bounded from above and also assumed different regularity properties for the drift, the proof needs to be adapted for the situation here; to allow for easier reading, we include the full argument instead of just enumerating the required changes. \begin{proposition} The distribution $Q_f^{0,x_-;T,x_+}$ is invariant for (\ref{E:SPDE}). \end{proposition} \begin{pf} Let $\varphi$ be the density of $\mu=Q_f^{0,x_-;T,x_+}$ w.r.t. $\nu=Q_0^{0,x_-;T,x_+}$ as given by Lemma \ref{L:density} and let $U = \log\varphi$.
+Then we can compute the derivative of $U$ at $x\in\CH_{1/4}$ in direction $h\in\CH_{7/16}$ as